Agam77055/Deepfake_detection/README.md

 - This ensures that the dataset used for training is of high quality.

 ## Model Training and Inference
-The `project.ipynb` notebook contains the complete pipeline:
+The `Deepfake_detection.ipynb` notebook contains the complete pipeline:
 1. **Data Loading & Splitting:**
    - The notebook scans the cleaned dataset, assigns labels (0 for fake, 1 for real), and splits the data into training, validation, and test sets (60/20/20 split).